 Hello.
 A copious amount of ammonium phosphate was introduced into my organic garden.
 Does this mean that my garden is no longer organic?

-San Bernardino County California organic gardening Posted 23 days ago
+San Bernardino County CA organic gardening Posted over 3 years ago

 Hello, we have a family farm in southeastern MN that will become certified 06/01/2017.
 We have an abundance of volunteer dandelions and as we are only in our third year of alfalfa as crop and soil regeneration the understanding is our soil still needs adjustment.
 Our question to you is will the dandelion issue correct itself the more we balance the soil or as our question posed do we harvest or are they worthy of harvest?
 If harvest is not advised is there a competitive plant that we might use that would be managed easily and could help with soil building.
 Our understanding is that the dandelion is growing either to sequester calcium or because there is the lack of calcium, which in turn allows the dandelion its right in the regeneration to balance.
 Could use some help if you have a moment.
 Thanks Chris Harris firstname.lastname@example.org